retaildevcrews/helium/docs/ParameterValidation.md

          - Status : 200
          - Content-Type: application/json
          - Response Body: List of movies filtered by year as [{}, {},..], , empty [] when no results
-    - Invalid input - empty, foo, values not in valid range
+    - Invalid input - input that does not parse
          - Status : 400
          - Content-Type: text/plain
          - Response Body: Invalid year parameter